Clean Water Act Definition of "Waters of the U.S."

 - January 2003 Legal Memorandum (PDF) (4 pp, 54K) discussing the scope of the Clean Water Act jurisdiction in light of the SWANCC ruling and related court decisions.

 Relevant Information about Water

 - The draft scientific report, Connectivity of Streams and Wetlands to Downstream Waters: A Review and Synthesis of the Scientific Evidence (PDF), synthesizes the peer-reviewed scientific literature pertaining to biological, chemical, and hydrologic connectivity of waters and the effects that small streams, wetlands, and open waters have on larger downstream waters such as rivers, lakes, estuaries, and oceans (331 pp, 11 MB).
-The draft report is out for public review and comment through November 6, 2013.
+The draft report was out for public review and comment through November 6, 2013.

 - Drinking Water Analysis Relevant to Rapanos Decision is a GIS analysis aimed at illuminating dependence on intermittent, ephemeral, and headwater streams for water to supply public drinking water systems.

 - Interactive Drinking Water Map showing the percent of the U.S. population that gets some of its drinking water directly or indirectly from streams that are intermittent, ephemeral or headwaters.

 - Map of perennial stream length as a percentage of total stream length by watershed: Low Resolution (659K) or High Resolution (2.22MB)

 - Map of seasonal and rain-dependent (intermittent and ephemeral) stream length as a percentage of total stream length by watershed: Low Resolution (604K) or High Resolution (4.46MB)